 In April 2018, the Company acquired all ownership interests of Huntington Steele, LLC (Huntington Steele).
-The excess purchase price over the estimated value of the net tangible and identifiable intangible assets was allocated to goodwill.
-The total amount of goodwill from this transaction of \$11,499 was allocated to the Investments in New Businesses segment and is included on the accompanying Consolidated Balance Sheets.
 The total purchase price for Huntington Steele included a contingent purchase price payable to the sellers upon the attainment of specified financial measures determined at various intervals occurring between 2019 and 2023.
-The Company made payments of \$633 and \$433 during 2020 and 2019, respectively, to the sellers and recorded fair value adjustments of \$893 and \$568 during 2020 and 2019, respectively, to increase the fair value of the remaining contingent consideration.
-As of December 31, 2020, the current portion of the contingent consideration of \$3,931 is included in Accrued liabilities on the accompanying Balance Sheet.
-The long-term portion of the contingent consideration of \$8,584 is included in Other long-term liabilities on the accompanying Balance Sheet.
+The Company made payments of \$3,965 and \$633 during 2021 and 2020, respectively, to the sellers and recorded fair value adjustments of \$1,274 and \$893 during 2021 and 2020, respectively, to increase the fair value of the remaining contingent consideration.
+As of December 31, 2021, the current portion of the contingent consideration of \$918 is included in Accrued liabilities on the accompanying Balance Sheet.
+The long-term portion of the contingent consideration of \$8,906 is included in Other long-term liabilities on the accompanying Balance Sheet.